bitbns-official/node-bitbns-api/README.md

 </details>

 <b>Getting current balance of crypto asset</b><br>
 Inputing "INR" in place of crypto asset would list your inr balance .
+Pass "EVERYTHING" to get all the balance at once
 <pre>
 bitbns.currentCoinBalance('BTC', function(error, data){
  if(!error){